Charles III of Lorraine: Life

-He was the eldest surviving son of Francis I, Duke of Lorraine, and Christina of Denmark.
+Charles was the eldest surviving son of Francis I of Lorraine, and Christina of Denmark.
 In 1545, his father died, and his mother served as the regent during his minority.
 During his childhood, his aged great-grandmother, Philippa of Gelderland, died in 1547, leaving also her inheritance to the young Charles.
 His dynasty claimed the Kingdom of Jerusalem and used also the title of Duke of Calabria as symbol of their claims to the Kingdom of Naples.
 Additionally, they had a claim to the Duchy of Gelderland, inherited from Charles of Egmont, Duke of Gelderland.

 In 1552, Lorraine was invaded by France, his mother's regency was terminated and Charles was removed from Lorraine to France, to be raised at the French royal court in accordance to the needs of French interests.
 According to Julio Alvarotto, envoy of Ercole II d'Este, Duke of Ferrara, Charles paid for a masque involving pageant ships with sails of silver cloth, designed by Bartolomeo Campi, at the wedding of Mary, Queen of Scots, and Francis, Dauphin of France, on 24 April 1558.
 During the pageant he danced with his future wife, Claude of France.
 In 1559, they were married and he was allowed to depart to Lorraine and take control of his domain.

-The reign of Charles III is regarded as a great age of peace and prosperity for Lorraine.
+The reign of Charles is regarded as a great age of peace and prosperity for Lorraine.
 He pursued a policy of neutrality between France and The Holy Roman Empire, as well as during the French Wars of Religion.
 He founded the University of Pount-a-Mousson.
 He also expanded his realm by the incorporation of Pfalzburg from George John I, Count Palatine of Veldenz, in 1590, and tried to conquer also Lützelstein, though George John I's widow, Anna of Sweden, managed to negotiate a truce.

-In 1589, he broke his policy of neutrality and allied himself with the French Catholic League because he, as a Catholic, could not accept Henry of Navarre as king of France.
+In 1590, Charles broke his policy of neutrality and allied himself with the French Catholic League because he, as a Catholic, could not accept Henry of Navarre as king of France.
 In his peace with Henry in 1594, he married his son to Henry's sister Catherine de Bourbon.

 Family

-In 1559 Charles married Claude of Valois, princess of France, daughter of king Henry II and Catherine de' Medici.
+In 1559, Charles married Claude of Valois, princess of France, daughter of King Henri II and Catherine de' Medici.
 They had the following children: